- Do dachshunds need grooming?

 Do dachshunds need their nails cut?

 If you decide to cut your dachshund’s nails, only cut the outer white part.
 The inner pink part (called quick) is where the blood vessels and nerves are located.
 If you cut the quick, there will be bleeding.
-It is better to cut just the sharp tip of the nails to avoid cutting the quick.
+It is better to cut just the sharp tip to avoid cutting the nail quick.
 It is important to remember to cut the dewclaw also (avoiding the quick).

 Related Post: Are Dachshunds Good Apartment Dogs?